chfrank-cgn/Rancher/aks-cluster/elastic/README.md

 ## Navigation Link

-As a finishing touch, we will put navigation links to Kibana into the Rancher UI:
+As a finishing touch, we will put a navigation link to Kibana into the Rancher UI:

-- `99-navlink.yaml` has the navigation links
+- `99-navlink.yaml` has the navigation link

 Happy Ranching!